Victorian-Bioinformatics-Consortium/semiautocount/autocount/README.md

 To install, open the .zip file and run Setup.

-Requirements: Microsoft Windows
+**Requirements:** Microsoft Windows

 Sample Images
 ---

-Sample images, with manual annotation of infected an uninfected cells (made with Cell Counting Aid).
+sample-images.zip provides sample images, with manual annotation of infected an uninfected cells (made with Cell Counting Aid).

-sample-images.zip